rheslip/M8-Headless/README.md

  5V Step down regulator - I used a cheap one from Aliexpress.
 You could use a 1S Lipoly with a 5V stepup regulator instead.

- Audio DAC - I used a UDA1334 module https://www.adafruit.com/product/3678. actually I used a cheap knockoff of the Adafruit from Aliexpress
+ Audio DAC - UDA1334 module https://www.adafruit.com/product/3678.
+I used a cheap knockoff from Aliexpress

  SD cards for the Teensy and Pi - see the M8 site for recommended cards for the Teensy